xpletustest/pm2-logrotate-bck/README.md

 # @jessety/pm2-logrotate

 NOTE: This is a fork of [pm2-logrotate](https://github.com/keymetrics/pm2-logrotate), which is (currently) unmaintained.
-It fixes a [critical issue](https://github.com/keymetrics/pm2-logrotate/issues/170) on Windows, which was affecting [pm2-installer](https://github.com/jessety/pm2-installer).
+It fixes a [critical issue](https://github.com/keymetrics/pm2-logrotate/issues/170) that prevented any log files from being deleted on Windows, which was affecting [pm2-installer](https://github.com/jessety/pm2-installer).

 ## Description